Gibbard's theorem

-A corollary of this theorem is Gibbard–Satterthwaite theorem about voting rules.
-The main difference between the two is that Gibbard–Satterthwaite theorem is limited to ranked (ordinal) voting rules: a voter's action consists in giving a preference ranking over the available options.
-Gibbard's theorem is more general and considers processes of collective decision that may not be ordinal: for example, voting systems where voters assign grades to candidates (cardinal voting).
+A corollary of this theorem is the Gibbard–Satterthwaite theorem about voting rules.
+The key difference between the two theorems is that Gibbard–Satterthwaite applies only to ranked voting.
+Because of its broader scope, Gibbard's theorem makes no claim about whether voters need to reverse their ranking of candidates, only that their optimal ballots depend on the other voters' ballots.

+Gibbard's theorem is more general, and considers processes of collective decision that may not be ordinal: for example, voting systems where voters assign grades to or otherwise rate candidates (cardinal voting).
 Gibbard's theorem can be proven using Arrow's impossibility theorem.

 Gibbard's theorem is itself generalized by Gibbard's 1978 theorem and Hylland's theorem, which extend these results to non-deterministic processes, i.e. where the outcome may not only depend on the agents' actions but may also involve an element of chance.

-The Gibbard's theorem assumes the collective decision results in exactly one winner and does not apply to multi-winner voting.
+Gibbard's theorem assumes the collective decision results in exactly one winner and does not apply to multi-winner voting.
+A similar result for multi-winner voting is the Duggan–Schwartz theorem.

 Overview

 Consider some voters $1$, $2$ and $3$ who wish to select an option among three alternatives: $a$, $b$ and $c$.
 Assume they use approval voting: each voter assigns to each candidate the grade 1 (approval) or 0 (withhold approval).
 For example, $(1, 1, 0)$ is an authorized ballot: it means that the voter approves of candidates $a$ and $b$ but does not approve of candidate $c$.
 Once the ballots are collected, the candidate with highest total grade is declared the winner.
 Ties between candidates are broken by alphabetical order: for example, if there is a tie between candidates $a$ and $b$, then $a$ wins.

 Assume that voter $1$ prefers alternative $a$, then $b$ and then $c$.
 Which ballot will best defend her opinions?
 For example, consider the two following situations.